 After barely getting through Dare Greatly, Rise Strong, and Brave the Wilderness, I hesitated to purchase this book.
 Don’t get me wrong, I’m a huge fan of Brene and her work, but her books aren’t my typical style.

-I immediately found myself identifying and relating on a very deep level to this book.
+But this book was different.
+I immediately found myself identifying and relating to it on a very deep level.
 Brene’s easy style, sense of humor, and incredible storytelling, you’ll learn what it takes (and what the data says) about being a braver, more daring leader.

 “One of the most important findings of my career is that daring leadership is a collection of 4 skill sets that are 100% teachable, observable, and measurable.
 It’s learning and unlearning that requires brave work, tough conversations, and showing up with your whole heart.
 Easy?
 No.”